mcallistertyler/NEWS-calculator/README.md

 ## API

-A basic swagger page for the API can be found at: http://localhost:8080/swagger-ui/index.html#/api-controller/calculateNewsValue
+A basic swagger page for the API can be found at, although it is missing error responses: http://localhost:8080/swagger-ui/index.html#/api-controller/calculateNewsValue

+## Testing

+React playwright tests can be run via `npm run test` and Java tests via `./gradlew test`

 ## Current Limitations and Next Steps